John Warwick Montgomery

-John Warwick Montgomery (born October 18, 1931) is a lawyer, professor, Lutheran theologian, and author living in France.
-He was born in Warsaw, New York, United States.
+John Warwick Montgomery (October 18, 1931 – September 25, 2024) was an American-born lawyer, academic, Lutheran theologian, and author.
 From 2014 to 2017, he was Distinguished Research Professor of Philosophy at Concordia University, Wisconsin.
-He is currently Professor-At-Large, 1517: The Legacy Project.
-He continues to work as a barrister specializing in religious freedom cases in international Human Rights law.
+He was Professor-At-Large, 1517: The Legacy Project.
+He was named Avocat honoraire, Barreau de Paris (2023), after 20 years in French legal practice.
+He continued to work as a barrister specializing in religious freedom cases in international Human Rights law until his death in 2024.

-He is chiefly noted for his major contributions as a writer, lecturer, and public debater in the field of Christian apologetics.
+Montgomery was a writer, lecturer, and public debater in the field of Christian apologetics.

 From 1995 to 2007 he was a Professor in Law and Humanities at the University of Bedfordshire, England; and from 2007 to 2014, the Distinguished Research Professor of Philosophy and Christian Thought at Patrick Henry College in Virginia, United States.
-He remains Emeritus Professor at the University of Bedfordshire.
-He is also the director of the International Academy of Apologetics, Evangelism & Human Rights in Strasbourg, France, and is the editor of the theological online journal Global Journal of Classical Theology.
+He later became Emeritus Professor at the University of Bedfordshire.
+He was also the director of the International Academy of Apologetics, Evangelism & Human Rights in Strasbourg, France, and was the editor of the theological online journal Global Journal of Classical Theology.

+Montgomery was born in Warsaw, New York, United States.
+He maintained multiple citizenship in the United States, the United Kingdom, and France.

 Family

-Montgomery's family derives from County Antrim in Ireland.
+Montgomery's family derived from County Antrim in Ireland.
 His parents were Maurice Warwick Montgomery (owner of a retail feed company) and Harriet (Smith) Montgomery.
 His one sibling, a sister, died in 2008.
-He has three children (two daughters and a son) with his first wife, who is deceased.
-In 1988, he married Lanalee de Kant, a professional harpist, with whom he has an adopted son and two grandchildren; she died in March 2021.
+He had three children (two daughters and a son) with his first wife, whom he divorced in 1985.
+In 1988, he married Lanalee de Kant, a professional harpist, with whom he had an adopted son and two grandchildren; she died in March 2021.
 Montgomery subsequently married Carol Gracina Maughan in February 2022.

 Education

-Montgomery is a scholarly maverick who has 11 earned degrees in multiple disciplines: philosophy, librarianship, theology, and law.
-His degrees include: the A.B. with distinction in Philosophy (Cornell University; Phi Beta Kappa), B.L.S. and M.A.
+Montgomery was a scholarly maverick who earned eleven degrees in multiple disciplines: philosophy, librarianship, theology, and law.
+His degrees included: the A.B. with distinction in Philosophy (Cornell University; Phi Beta Kappa), B.L.S. and M.A.
 (University of California, Berkeley), B.D. and S.T.M.
 (Wittenberg University, Springfield, Ohio), LL.B.
 (La Salle Extension University), M. Phil. in Law (University of Essex, England), Ph.D.
 (University of Chicago), Th.D.
 Doctorat d'Universite (University of Strasbourg), LLM and LLD in canon law (Cardiff University).
-He also holds an honorary doctorate awarded in 1999 by the Institute for Religion and Law, Moscow.
+He also was awarded an honorary doctorate in 1999 by the Institute for Religion and Law, Moscow.